Zenithsiz/ist-ddrs-lab2/typst/exercises/5.typ

 #import "/typst/util.typ" as util: indent_par, code_figure

-#indent_par[Figure 12 represents the 3-DTMC we'll be using for this exercise.]
+#indent_par[Figure 12, from the guide, represents the 3-DTMC we'll be using for this exercise.]

 #figure(
-  image("/images/5-diagram.png", width: 50%),
+  image("/images/5-diagram.png", width: 80%),
 	caption: "3-DTMC"
 )